 30 Ways to Enjoy Fall in St. Louis

 Tiny, midcentury mod elevators inside the Arch zip visitors 630 feet up to the apex, where an observation deck grants soaring views of St. Louis, the Mississippi River and Illinois.
-To celebrate the Arch’s 50th birthday in 2015, the park grounds and Museum of Westward Expansion at the icon’s feet are getting a facelift (pardon the mess).
-But visitors can still ride to the top of the Arch, explore the Old Courthouse where slave Dred Scott sued for his freedom and see temporarily relocated Museum of Westward Expansion exhibits. gatewayarch.com
+To celebrate the Arch’s 50th birthday, the park grounds and museum at the icon’s feet are getting a facelift (pardon the mess).
+But visitors can still ride to the top of the Arch, explore the Old Courthouse where slave Dred Scott sued for his freedom and see some relocated exhibits from the Museum of Westward Expansion. gatewayarch.com

 Missouri Botanical Garden

 Locals call it Mobot (rhymes with robot) and head here to wander 79 acres of specialty gardens.
 Meditate by a waterfall in the Japanese Garden, then explore the futuristic-sounding Climatron (a domed greenhouse). missouribotanicalgarden.org

 A rooftop bar at the Hilton St. Louis at the Ballpark serves gussied-up street tacos and sliders; an outdoor fire pit warms diners on brisk evenings.
 Stop in for a drink and a peek into the Cardinals’ nearby stadium.
 360-stl.com

 Baileys’ Chocolate Bar